ibm-cloud-docs/cloud-pak-integration/getting-started.md

     oc get consolelink | grep "IBM Cloud Pak for Integration"
     ```

 2. The Platform UI requires a username and password to access.
 The installation process creates temporary values for you.
-To find these values, run the following commands:
+To find these values, run the following commands, where `<namespace>` is the project name that you specified in the installation settings:

     - Username:
       ```
-      oc get secret integration-admin-initial-temporary-credentials -n navigator-ns -o jsonpath='{.data.username}' | base64 --decode
+      oc get secret integration-admin-initial-temporary-credentials -n <namespace> -o jsonpath='{.data.username}' | base64 --decode
       ```
     - Password:
       ```
-      oc get secret integration-admin-initial-temporary-credentials -n navigator-ns -o jsonpath='{.data.password}' | base64 --decode
+      oc get secret integration-admin-initial-temporary-credentials -n <namespace> -o jsonpath='{.data.password}' | base64 --decode
       ```

 3. Use the Platform UI to create integrations.
 For more information, see [Deploying instances](https://www.ibm.com/docs/en/cloud-paks/cp-integration/latest?topic=installing-deploying-instances){: external} and [Building integrations](https://www.ibm.com/docs/en/cloud-paks/cp-integration/latest?topic=building-integrations){: external} in IBM Documentation.